placebokkk/gofst/README.md

 - support more operations
 - more real world use examples

 I am new to golang and openfst.
-Welcome any comments and suggestions.
+Welcome any comments.